|

 person in

-Not all states have clubs or
+Not all states or provinces have clubs or

 organizations.
 Those that do often